 Third year students are practicing and improving their hard and soft guide skills, technical raft guiding and expedition skills.
-Their tasks range from teaching, management to leadership for international student groups.
+Their tasks range from management, teaching first year students to leading international interns.
 They are also guiding canyoneering trips and running short kayaking courses.

 Students are able to graduate their final year by having learnt all the skills, having fulfilled their tasks, shown good leadership ability and both hard and soft skills.
 They must also complete a

 WRT Pro and Wilderness First Aid courses and have gained international raft guide licence.